RetroDECK/ES-DE/THEMES-LEGACY.md

 * `fontSize` - type: FLOAT.
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
 * `alignment` - type: STRING.
     - Valid values are "left", "center", or "right".
 Controls alignment on the X axis.  "center" will also align vertically.
 * `forceUppercase` - type: BOOLEAN.
 Draw text in uppercase.
 * `lineSpacing` - type: FLOAT.
 Controls the space between lines (as a multiple of font height).
 Default is 1.5.
 * `visible` - type: BOOLEAN.
-    - If true, component will be rendered, otherwise rendering will be skipped.
+    - If true, element will be rendered, otherwise rendering will be skipped.
 Can be used to hide elements from a particular view.
 * `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high.
+    - z-index value for element.
+Elements will be rendered in order of z-index value from low to high.
 * `displayRelative` - type: BOOLEAN.
 Renders the datetime as a a relative string (ex: 'x days ago')
 * `format` - type: STRING.
 Specifies format for rendering datetime.
     - %Y: The year, including the century (1900)
     - %m: The month number [01,12]